-The Edmond J. Safra Center for Ethics encourages teaching and research about ethical issues in the professions and public life.
+The Center encourages teaching and research about ethical issues in the professions and public life.
 Its graduate fellowships support outstanding Harvard graduate and professional students who are writing dissertations or are engaged in major research on topics in practical ethics, especially ethical issues in areas such as architecture, business, education, government, law, medicine, public health, public policy, and religion.

 "Motivational Appraisal of Personal Potential" identifies motivations as they relate to possible career fields.
 Requires about 20 minutes, and yields a narrative analysis of motivations at no charge.
 You will be offered additional services for various fees.
 We have not assessed the paid services.